-Andreas Wiedemann is an Assistant Professor of Politics and International Affairs at Princeton University and the Woodrow Wilson School.
+Andreas Wiedemann is an Assistant Professor of Politics and International Affairs at Princeton University and the Princeton School of Public and International Affairs.
 He studies the comparative political economy of advanced democracies, focusing on financial markets, wealth inequality, and social policies.

 Wiedemann's other work has been published in the American Journal of Political Science and the British Journal of Political Science.
 His research work has been supported by the John Fell Fund, the Andrew W. Mellon Foundation, the Social Science Research Council, the Horowitz Foundation for Social Policy, and the Krupp Foundation and the Center for European Studies at Harvard University, among others.